ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

     cobbler system edit --name=foo --dns-name="foo.example.com" --mgmt-classes="atlanta" --ksmeta="c=4"
     cobbler system edit --name=bar --dns-name="bar.example.com" --mgmt-classes="atlanta" --ksmeta="c=5"

-In the example above, the system 'foo.example.com' are addressable by ansible directly, but are also addressable when using the group names 'webserver' or 'atlanta'.
+In the example above, the system 'foo.example.com' is addressable by ansible directly, but is also addressable when using the group names 'webserver' or 'atlanta'.
 Since Ansible uses SSH, it contacts system foo over 'foo.example.com', only, never just 'foo'.
-Similarly, if you try "ansible foo" it wouldn't find the system... but "ansible 'foo*'" would, because the system DNS name starts with 'foo'.
+Similarly, if you tried "ansible foo", it would not find the system... but "ansible 'foo*'" would do, because the system DNS name starts with 'foo'.

 The script provides more than host and group info.
 In addition, as a bonus, when the 'setup' module is run (which happens automatically when using playbooks), the variables 'a', 'b', and 'c' will all be auto-populated in the templates:

 .. code-block:: text